Here are some of the questions we’ve encountered

 Q: Does Amy support Direct Memory Access (DMA) to allow Zorro expansion boards like SCSI controllers to directly access the motherboard RAM?

-A: Again – Yes. and no. Without a Bus Master controller (Buster IC) Amy will work fine with one DMA capable Zorro card.
+A: Yes. and no. Without a Bus Master controller (Buster IC) Amy will work fine with one DMA capable Zorro card.
 Since the original goal was to develop a simple, compatible and modern gaming machine, no focus has been put to remedy this. **Do NOT put two DMA cards in the ZORRO slots of Amy** Things can get very weird.
+The 030 Accelerator supports DMA.

 Q: What version(s) of the Amiga Kickstart ROM works with Amy?